sagemathinc/cocalc/notes/final_push.md

 Maybe as easy as this:
               bind :443 ssl crt /etc/haproxy/site.pem

-- (0:30?) [ ] control-o shortcut to open file doesn't work on chromebook, since it is already taken by chrome (control-shift-o works)
-- (0:20?) [ ] implement alt-enter to evaluate without moving the cursor, since I need that for teaching.
-- (0:20?) [ ] make new markdown mode that leaves content of $'s untouched (wraps them all in spans?).
-- (0:45?) [ ] sagews: when code is submited, then executing, then done, have a visual indicator of each state (maybe via gutter)
-- (3:00?) [ ] sagews: implement interacts (using exec message)

----

-- (0:30?) [ ] account creation: checking that user clicked on the terms button isn't working.

-- (0:15?) [ ] sagews: in local hub when code execution done, instead of including a message with done:true, change state of cell from "r" to "d".
-- (1:00?) [ ] sagews: hide/show output
-- (1:00?) [ ] sagews: hide/show input
-- (1:00?) [ ] sagews: implement first line metadata, since it will impact everything else.
-- (0:10?) [ ] syncdoc: remove "click_save_button:" from syncdoc.coffee, in case it is not used (I think it isn't).
-- (0:30?) [ ] sagews: modify %md so that in $'s and $$'s the underscores are ignored.
-- (0:30?) [ ] sagews: add a button group to the editor ui before "save" with play/interrupt/kill
-- (0:30?) [ ] sagews/editor: proper filename display and truncation
-- (0:15?) [ ] sagews: handle copy/paste of output better (don't show codes)
-- (1:00?) [ ] sagews: in client cells, set syntax mode for each cell; for starters *reset* it, but also could set based on % modes too.
-- (0:30?) ] ] sagews: move the cursor when making new cell at the bottom.
-- (0:45?) [ ] sagews: alt-enter/control-enter evaluate in different ways
-- (0:30?) [ ] sagews: ctrl-; = split cell
-- (0:30?) [ ] sagews: ctrl-backspace = join cell

-- (1:30?) [ ] syncdoc: implement sophisticated cursor relocation code, instead of my funny special character code.
-This should be possible now that we apply a patch in chuncks.

 PHASE 3:

 - (1:00?) [ ] sagews: modify search command to indicate result in output more sensibly (right now cursor gets big next to output)